Pempek: Sauce

+Another pempek variant is pempek sambal, a specialty of Palembang's neighboring city Jambi.
+This type of pempek is not eaten with liquid sauce; instead, the flat rounded pempek is smeared, coated and sautéed with thick sambal chili sauce.

 Serving

 The boiled or steamed pempek dumplings are deep-fried in cooking oil until light pale brown right before serving.
 They are cut in bite-size, served with yellow noodles or rice vermicelli, showered in kuah cuko, and sprinkled with chopped cucumber and ebi powder.
 The additional fish krupuk crackers might be offered.

 Variants

 This fishcake dough can be made into various shapes and forms with additional ingredients.
 Just like pasta the shapes have their own distinctive names, although all are made from the same dough.
 There are many varieties of pempek; variants are: